Festuca arundinacea

 Blend 60% existing soil, 30% compost, and 10% coarse sand on top before seeding.
 This lightens clay, adds organic matter, and improves drainage so roots can move deeper in their first season.

-Bare soil is the main enemy during establishment, because it dries out fast and invites weeds.
-A light cover of clean straw or compost helps seed stay moist and hidden from birds.
+Bare soil is the main enemy during establishment because it dries out fast and invites weeds.
+A light cover of clean straw or compost helps seed stay moist without burying it.

-Overseeding into tired turf fails if you skip prep.
-Mow existing grass down to about 2 inches, bag the clippings, then rake hard to scratch the soil and thin thatch so seed contacts soil.
+Overseeding into tired turf fails if seed never touches soil.
+Mow existing grass down to about 2 inches, bag the clippings, then rake hard or core-aerate so seed drops below the canopy.

-Nighttime watering is a common trigger, because it keeps leaves wet for hours.
-Switch to early-morning irrigation and follow deeper, less frequent cycles like in deep watering methods to dry the surface faster.
+Night watering is a common trigger because it keeps blades wet for hours.
+Switch to early-morning irrigation so the root zone gets water and the canopy dries quickly.

 Circular brown or tan spots with a darker ring.
 Avoid heavy nitrogen in summer and water only at sunrise to lower humidity around blades.